Freedom of Information Publication Scheme

 Appointment committees and procedures

 Academic appointments are made by College Council.
 Staff appointments are made by interview.
 Minutes of appointments committees are not published because they contain personal information.
-Advertisements for employment within the College, and the relevant appointment procedures, may be found in the University Reporter and/or are advertised within the college.
-Further information is available from the Human Resources Officer on request to the College.
+Advertisements for employment within the College, and the relevant appointment procedures, may be found in the University Reporter and/or are advertised on the College website.
+Further information is available on request.

 Policies and procedures for conducting College business

-The Statutes and Ordinances of the College are available at www.cai.cam.ac.uk/tutorial/documents-and-forms
+The Statutes and Ordinances of the College are the governing documents.

-Information on how students are prepared for external examination is provided on the Senior Tutors Committee website: www.admin.cam.ac.uk/committee/seniortutors
+Information on how students are prepared for external examination is provided on the Senior Tutors Committee website.

 The College’s Examination Failures Procedure is available upon request.